Skip Navigation

 Lauren Appelbaum

-Lauren Appelbaum, Senior Vice President, Communications and Entertainment & News Media
+Lauren Appelbaum, Senior Vice President, Entertainment and Media

 As an individual with an acquired nonvisible disability – Reflex Sympathetic Dystrophy – she works at the intersection of disability, employment, Hollywood, and politics.
 From entertainment professionals to presidential campaigns, journalists to philanthropists, she conducts trainings on the why and how to be more inclusive and accessible.